corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/setup/corda-configuration-fields.md

 ## `cryptoServiceConf`

 Optional path to the configuration file for the CryptoService provider.
 This may have to be present if you use a different CryptoService provider than the default one.

+## `cryptoServiceFlowRetryCount`

+`cryptoServiceFlowRetryCount` is used to specify which actions should be taken in the event of a flow suffering any variant of CryptoServiceException.

+The *absolute value* of *cryptoServiceFlowRetryCount* determines the number of times that the flow is retried.
+The *sign* of the value determines what happens when all retries are exhausted:

+* If a *negative* value is specified, then a CryptoServiceException is propagated back to the calling code and the flow fails; this was the default behaviour in versions of Corda before 4.10.
+* If a *positive* value is specified, then the flow is held in the flow hospital for overnight observation so that a node operator can review it.

+For example, if `cryptoServiceFlowRetryCount` is set to `-2`, then the flow is retried a maximum of two times, and if it still fails then the exception is propagated back to the code that invoked the flow and the flow failed.

+*Default:* -2

 ## `cryptoServiceTimeout`